-Prescient's unique Internet and intranet project methodology
+Prescient's unique intranet planning methodology

 Despite the traditional focus on technology and integration, the most critical phases are the initial ones: Assessment and Planning.
 At the heart of a website's success is the strength of the plan that governs it, and a successful plan begins with a website or intranet assessment.

 The assessment should include stakeholder interviews and input, as well as user research, and possibly stakeholder workshops.
-When building a leading-edge website, a detailed strategic blueprint can be crafted with the acquired data and knowledge including:
+When building a leading-edge intranet, a detailed strategic blueprint can be crafted with the acquired data and knowledge including:

 - Information architecture